microsoft/azure-software-radio/pages/devvm.md

 Once you deploy the virtual machine simply RDP/VNC to the machine and get developing!

 The VM is deployed into a self-contained resource group, virtual network and public ip address.
-You should take additional steps to secure the public ip address to only allow connections from trusted IP's.
+You should take additional steps to secure the public IP address to only allow connections from trusted IP's.

-If you have any feedback simply log an issue on this github repo or get in touch with the team via email at azuresoftwareradio@microsoft.com
+If you have any feedback simply log an issue on this GitHub repo or get in touch with the team via email at azuresoftwareradio@microsoft.com

 ## Signing up for the Private Preview of the Azure software radio developer VM

-Currently the Azure software radio developer VM is in Private Preview and it requires for our team to authorize you to deploy the service.
+Currently the Azure software radio developer VM is in Private Preview and our team must first authorize you to be able to deploy the service.

 To sign up for the Developer VM click [Here](https://forms.office.com/r/sbZqBUVUE0)